rockerBOO/awesome-neovim/README.md

 - [JoosepAlviste/nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) - A Neovim plugin for setting the `commentstring` option based on the cursor location in the file.
 The location is checked via treesitter queries.
 - [Pocco81/TrueZen.nvim](https://github.com/Pocco81/TrueZen.nvim) - Clean and elegant distraction-free writing for NeoVim.
 - [Pocco81/HighStr.nvim](https://github.com/Pocco81/HighStr.nvim) - A NeoVim plugin for highlighting visual selections like in a normal document editor!
+- [Pocco81/AutoSave.nvim](https://github.com/Pocco81/AutoSave.nvim) - A NeoVim plugin for saving your work before the world collapses or you type :qa!
 - [folke/zen-mode.nvim](https://github.com/folke/zen-mode.nvim) - Distraction-free coding for Neovim.
 - [haringsrob/nvim_context_vt](https://github.com/haringsrob/nvim_context_vt) - Shows virtual text of the current context.
 - [mizlan/iswap.nvim](https://github.com/mizlan/iswap.nvim) - Interactively select and swap function arguments, list elements, and more.
 Powered by tree-sitter.